State defense force: Contemporary

+In 2022, the Florida State Guard was restored, and throughout 2023 and 2024 created aerial, maritime, land, and special units.
+In 2023, Florida approved a $107 million budget for 2023–2024.
+In 2024, signifying cross-state cooperation and operations by State defense forces, the Florida State Guard sent troops to Texas to support border operations.

 Future

 A 2003 article in the United States Army War College's Parameters journal recommended that "United States Northern Command (NORTHCOM) should ensure that future contingency planning efforts for homeland security operations fully incorporate the valuable capabilities that State Defense Forces can provide."
 In the decade following that article, however, no significant action has been taken on the recommendation.

 Several bills have been unsuccessfully introduced in Congress since the early 1990s seeking to improve the readiness of state defense forces.
 The most recent, H.R.
 206, introduced in 2009 by Rep. Joe Wilson of South Carolina, would have allowed the U.S. Secretary of Defense to transfer surplus U.S. military equipment to state defense forces.
 Co-sponsors of the bill included Jim Marshall and Frank Wolf.
 Congress took no action on the measure before adjourning.

 In recent years, state defense forces have focused on retooling their capabilities to be better prepared for future missions by improving their professionalism and interoperability with other agencies.
 The development of professional commands to support the National Guard, especially medical commands to buttress civil authorities during a civil crisis, has become an emerging trend.

 Several state defense forces have begun to shift their focus to preparing for larger emergencies which may require multiple states to coordinate relief efforts.
 In July 2015, the Virginia Defense Force headed a multi-state communications exercise, the first ever of its kind, where the VDF practiced long-distance radio communications with the Tennessee State Guard, Indiana Guard Reserve, Texas State Guard, and the California State Military Reserve.
-Further efforts at standardizing training between state defense forces by setting competency requirements have been undertaken by the State Guard Association, which followed its Military Emergency Management Specialist training program with a JAG Academy an Engineer Specialty Qualification Badge, and plans for a Medical Academy in the future.
+Further efforts at standardizing training between state defense forces by setting competency requirements have been undertaken by the State Guard Association of the United States, which followed its Military Emergency Management Specialist training program with a JAG Academy an Engineer Specialty Qualification Badge, and plans for a Medical Academy in the future.